We work with more than 300 partners to bring you better travel deals

 |Average price||£169||Average for round-trip flights in May 2020|

-When to fly to Montpellier
+When is the best time to fly to Montpellier?

 The best time to book a flight to Montpellier is definitely during its mild shoulder seasons between March and May as well as October and November, when it’s easy to enjoy sunny days without worrying about sweltering heat, cold temperatures, or pesky rainfall.

 From May to October the rays of sun bring temperatures in Montpellier up to the mid-20s, baking the streets and heating the sand, creating the perfect setting for a successful beach day.
 The middle of the day is the hottest, so be sure to plan most of your Montpellier travel excursions for the morning or evening, when the sun won’t be so strong.

 Although there is truly no off season here, travellers can benefit from cheap flights to Montpellier during the winter months of December – February because the beaches are not as fun when the sun doesn’t shine.
 However, if you’re not interested in visiting Montpellier simply for its Mediterranean basking, then there is plenty to do in this culturally-packed city.

 When is the best time to book a flight to Montpellier?